 - If ZoneAlarm was improperly uninstalled, you may need to reinstall it before uninstalling it again to complete the process successfully.

 If you have problems updating or maintaining ZoneAlarm, you may need to uninstall it and reinstall.
 It is recommended that you not do an "upgrade" installation in this case.

 Try the Windows Uninstaller

 First try uninstalling ZoneAlarm using the uninstaller built into Windows.

-- The uninstaller is found in the Control Panel — select Programs and Features (Add/Remove Programs for XP).
+- The uninstaller is found in the Control Panel — select Programs and Features.
 You'll need to reboot Windows to complete the uninstall.

 - You'll want to have a current copy of the correct version of ZoneAlarm for your license.

 - You'll need to reboot again when the installation is complete.

 If uninstalling and reinstalling ZoneAlarm didn't work, you'll need to use the ZoneAlarm Removal Tool.
 This program completely removes the settings and changes made by ZoneAlarm.
 You then reboot and reinstall ZoneAlarm.

 There is more information in the ZoneAlarm Community Forums.